Dr. Jeffrey Caruth - Fat Transfer - Plano Aesthetics

 Anne Clark: I decided to do the fat transfer to the face after Dr. Caruth had a consultation with me and decided that he could help with some of the lines that were coming because of the progressing of my age.

-Dr. Caruth: The ideal person for somebody who wants a fat transfer to the face or a stem cell face lift is somebody who's basically lost volume in their face as a result of aging or sometimes just a result of weight loss and they start to get hollowed out in the face and it makes them look older, so you can revolumize the cheeks and the brows and around the mouth and things, and it not only gives them volume, but it stretches their skin.
+Dr. Caruth: The ideal person for somebody who wants a fat transfer to the face is somebody who's basically lost volume in their face as a result of aging or sometimes just a result of weight loss and they start to get hollowed out in the face and it makes them look older, so you can revolumize the cheeks and the brows and around the mouth and things, and it not only gives them volume, but it stretches their skin.
 So, it makes their skin tighter, it helps with wrinkles, it just makes them immediately look 10 years younger when you give them back volume.

 Dr. Caruth: What we're doing is we're taking fat from an area that's not wanted, say, the abdomen or thighs or something like that, and we're placing that fat into the face and revolumizing the face to create a more youthful look.